Why is workforce planning important? Because employees are the foundation upon which every successful company is built.

 Line and functional managers

-Workforce planning includes hiring new employees and making sure staffing levels are met but there are also a lot of other factors involved.
-Workforce planning also makes it easier to identify training needs and implement employee development initiatives.
-The right system makes skill gaps in a company’s current workforce evident and increases both productivity and employee satisfaction.
+At its most basic, workforce planning includes hiring new employees and making sure staffing levels are met, but it also makes it easier to identify training needs and implement employee development initiatives.
+The right system reveals skill gaps in a company’s current workforce and increases both productivity and employee satisfaction.

 Top Benefits Of Workforce Planning